chbeu/chbeu.github.io/content/publications/bauer-2022-voices/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/
 type: publication

-title: 'Constructing gender in audio: Exploring how the curation of the voice in music and speech influences our conception of gender identity'
+title: 'Constructing gender in audio: exploring how the curation of the voice in music and speech influences our conception of gender identity'
 subtitle: ''
 summary: ''